Ketamine-Assisted Psychotherapy

 Director of Ketamine-Assisted Psychotherapy

 Ketamine-assisted psychotherapy (KAP) enables clients to experience significant trauma reprocessing that might not otherwise be possible for them.
-When paired with our intensive trauma therapy, ketamine offers the most cutting edge and up-to-date trauma therapy available.
+We offer this within our research-supported intensive therapy format.

 When used as an adjunct with other therapeutic modalities such as Eye Movement Desensitization and Reprocessing (EMDR) and Progressive Counting (PC), low-dose ketamine can assist in lasting change for those suffering with a range of symptoms including depression, anxiety, and PTSD.